grey-elf/dm/docs/vl/3-research.md

 - goddess of hills and mountains
 - Dwarves and gnomes have best success
-- Matriarch Guldan Rockflint concrned about reports of evil madness from the Kron Hills
+- Matriarch Guldan Rockflint concerned about reports of evil madness from the Kron Hills
 - Lost communications with Osnabrölt

 ### Xan Yae